benpages/netlify_starter_site/src/blog/one-bag-travel.md

 If you're serious about one bagging, you'll want to invest in a great travel backpack that is lightweight, carry-on friendly, and packs effectively.
 Here are four popular options to consider:

-<p><a href="https://en.heimplanet.com/products/taschen-transit_line-travel-pack-34-black"><strong>Heimplanet Transit Line</strong></a><strong>:</strong> Sleek, comfortable, and durable travel backpack made by German company Heimplanet.
-Best for Europeans looking to avoid hefty import fees and costly shipping.</p>
+<p><a href="https://www.tkqlhce.com/click-101115130-15013044?url=https%3A%2F%2Fen.heimplanet.com%2Fproducts%2Ftaschen-transit_line-travel-pack-34-black%3Futm_source%3Dcj%26utm_medium%3Daffiliate%26utm_campaign%3Dproducts&cjsku=shopify_DE_6031166537888_37959410057376"><strong>Heimplanet Transit Line</strong></a><strong>:</strong> Sleek, comfortable, and durable travel backpack made by German company Heimplanet.
+Best for Europeans looking to avoid hefty import fees and costly shipping.
+I've owned this backpack for 2+ years and rely on it for all my international travels.
+I love how spacious and practical it is.</p>

 <p><strong><a href="https://www.amazon.com/Tortuga-Mens-Setout-Divide-Expandable/dp/B087HBL113">Tortuga Setout Divide 26L</a>:</strong> One of the most popular backpacks for one bag travel.
 Sleek and well-built, but slightly heavier than the competition.
 It can expand to 34L.</p>